iMESchelp!

 • Coords-Attribute: Upload a .csv or .xlsx file containing geographical coordinates.
 This file is optional for creating a Datalist but required for generating maps.
 The first column should contain the observation labels, the second column Longitude values, and the third column Latitude values (both in decimal degrees).
 The first row must contain the coordinate headings.

-• Base-Shape: Upload a single R file containing the polygon shape to be used for generating maps, such as an oceanic basin shape.
-This optional file can be created using the SHP toolbox available in the pre-processing tools, which allows converting shapefiles (.shp, .shx, and .dbf files) into a single R file.
+• Base-Shape: Upload a single R file containing the polygon shape, such as an oceanic basin outline, to be used primarily with ggplot2 for map generation.
+This optional file provides the foundational geographical context for your visualizations.
+It can be generated using the SHP toolbox in the pre-processing tools, which converts shapefiles (.shp, .shx, and .dbf files) into an R file suitable for use as a base layer in ggplot2

-• Layer-Shape: Upload a single R file containing an additional shape layer, such as a continent shape, to be used when generating maps.
+• Layer-Shape: Upload a single R file containing an additional shape layer, such as a continent shape, to be used primarily with ggplot2 for map generation.
 This optional file can also be created using the SHP toolbox available in the pre-processing tools.

 1. Prepare your data: Use the first row as column headers and the first column as observation labels.